 Screws that are to be used as a structural fastener, such as in a stressed skin roof design or structural purlin/rafter connection, should be made using a screw gun with an adjustable torque setting to ensure consistency of fastening.

 Stainless screws should be driven with a new driving socket so that steel smear from a used or worn socket head does not contaminate the stainless steel screw head.
 Alternatively, a stainless socket should be used.

 While the common roofing screw is a Class 4 coated steel screw, stainless steel and aluminium are alternatives.
-But also see 7.8.3
+(Also see 7.8.3 Secret Fixing Clips)

 The 14 gauge aluminium screws available are suitable for rib fastening of profile metal cladding into timber purlins and 12 gauge are suitable for pan fixing.
 They require pre-drilling into timber and are not suitable for fixing into steel.
 Care should be taken not to over-drive aluminium screws as their shear strength is less than steel.